Communist Party of the Philippines: Five-year plan

+Legal status

+Anti-Subversion Act of 1957

+At the time of its inception, the Government of the Philippines automatically outlawed the CPP through the Anti-Subversion Act of 1957 (Republic Act No. 1700) which had previously branded the Partido Komunista ng Pilipinas-1930 (PKP) and the Hukbalahap as an "organized conspiracy" upon its passage on 20 June 1957.

+As splinter groups which had roots to the PKP, the ban extended to the CPP-NPA.

+Repeal of the Anti-Subversion Act of 1957

+The Anti-Subversion Act of 1957 was repealed by President Fidel Ramos in October 1992, decriminalizing membership in the CPP and NPA.

-Designation as a terrorist organization
+2017 Designation as a terrorist organization

 In December 2017, President Rodrigo Duterte issued a proclamation declaring the Communist Party of the Philippines (CPP) and its armed wing, the New People's Army (NPA), as terrorist organizations.
-The proclamation was made in accordance with the Human Security Act and the Terrorism Financing Prevention and Suppression Act.
+The proclamation was made on the basis of the Human Security Act and the Terrorism Financing Prevention and Suppression Act, Republic Act No.10168.
 However, the CPP-NPA has not yet been legally declared as a terrorist group by Philippine courts.

-Historically the CPP-NPA has been considered as an "organized conspiracy" by the Philippine government.
-The label was placed on the CPP's predecessor, the Partido Komunista ng Pilipinas-1930 and its armed group the Hukbalahap on 20 June 1957 through the Anti Subversion Act or Republic Act No. 1700.
-The law covered any succeeding organizations of the PKP-1930 and the Hukbalahap which includes the CPP-NPA.
-Being a member of groups covered by the law is considered illegal.
-In October 1992, Fidel Ramos signed a law repealing the Anti-Subversion law.

 The United States and the European Union have designated the CPP–NPA as "foreign terrorist organizations" in 2002 and 2005, respectively.